beyondessential/tamanu/packages/mobile/README.md

 yarn
 ```

-If you are about to use IOS simulators you will also need to go into the <strong>ios</strong> folder and install the dependencies:
+If you are about to use IOS simulators you will also need to go into the `ios` folder and install the dependencies:

 ```
 cd ios && pod install